-You can compile both new and existing COBOL as JVM COBOL managed code.
+You can compile both new and existing COBOL as JVM COBOL code.
 This enables you to:

 Both procedural and Object-Oriented (OO) COBOL are supported within the JVM.
 OO COBOL classes can inherit classes written in Java and vice versa.

-The managed COBOL syntax includes many extensions to the COBOL language to support Java features; for example, the TRY ...
+The JVM COBOL syntax includes many extensions to the COBOL language to support Java features; for example, the TRY ...
 CATCH syntax to enable exception handling in COBOL.

-There are also certain directives that help integrate your managed COBOL with Java.
-For example, you can now expose the Linkage Section and entry points in your COBOL to other managed languages by compiling with the ILSMARTLINKAGE directive.
+There are also certain directives that help integrate your JVM COBOL with Java.
+For example, you can now expose the Linkage Section and entry points in your COBOL to other managed languages (such as C#) by compiling with the ILSMARTLINKAGE directive.